-Humanitarian Treatment

-SK Inc. shall endeavor to prevent the occurrence of psychological or physical inhumane treatment, for the realization of the dignity and value of every human being.
+Humanitarian Treatment Wage and Welfare SK Inc. shall endeavor to prevent the occurrence of psychological or physical inhumane treatment, for the realization of the dignity and value of every human being.
 If inhumane treatment (ex, human trafficking, etc.) occurs, we will enact strict measures in accordance with the relevant regulations and endeavor to provide active relief.

-Wage and Welfare

-SK Inc. shall meet or exceed the minimum wage prescribed in each relevant region along with the payroll statement, and provide compensation for overtime work carried out under mutual agreement between labor and management.
-The company shall also seek to strengthen the motivation of its constituents to work and to ensure their living safety, and endeavor to contribute to the sound development of the economy.

-Prohibition of Forced Labor

-SK Inc. shall respect the free will of its employees.
+SK Inc. shall meet or exceed the minimum wage prescribed in each r region along with the payroll statement, and provide compensation f overtime work carried out under mutual agreement between labor a management.
+The company shall also seek to strengthen the motiva of its constituents to work and to ensure their living safety, and endea contribute to the sound development of the economy.
+Prohibition of Forced Labor Freedom of Association SK Inc. shall respect the free will of its employees.
 The company shall prohibit any form of forced labor which unfairly suppress psychological or physical freedom by means of assault, threat, confinement, human trafficking, slavery, etc. The company shall endeavor to conclude fair and transparent labor contracts, comply with the Labor Standards Act in matters pertaining to labor contracts, and ensure that its employees understand the contents thereof.

-Freedom of Association

-SK Inc. shall promote sound organizational development through smooth and continuous communication between its labor and management.
-In accordance with the labor-related laws of relevant regions, the freedom of association shall be guaranteed, and unfair treatment shall not be applied on the grounds of labor union membership or activities.

-Prohibition of Child Labor

-SK Inc. shall comply with regulations on child labor, implement the appropriate procedures, provide support in accordance with the laws and regulations pertaining to minors, and continuously review its compliance with laws and regulations.

-Privacy Protection

-SK Inc. shall protect the personal information of stakeholders, including customers, in accordance with local laws and regulations, for the purpose of protecting the human rights of all stakeholders, and shall take necessary measures to protect the security of personal information.
-The company shall not use personal information for any purpose without the consent of the person concerned, and shall respect individual privacy as much as possible.

-Prohibition of Discrimination

-SK Inc. shall respect the diversity of all employees, and ensure the nonoccurrence of discrimination in recruitment, wages, promotions, and other HR processes for reasons such as an individual's sex, race, age, gender identity, academic background, disability, religion, political orientation, or social status, equal remuneration and shall foster a working environment based on mutual respect and consideration.
+SK Inc. shall promote sound organizational development through sm and continuous communication between its labor and management accordance with the labor-related laws of relevant regions, the freed association shall be guaranteed, and unfair treatment shall not be ap on the grounds of labor union membership or activities.
+Prohibition of Child Labor Privacy Protection SK Inc. shall comply with regulations on child labor, implement the appropriate procedures, provide support in accordance with the laws and regulations pertaining to minors, and continuously review its compliance with laws and regulations.
+SK Inc. shall protect the personal information of stakeholders, includin customers, in accordance with local laws and regulations, for the pur of protecting the human rights of all stakeholders, and shall take nec measures to protect the security of personal information.
+The compa not use personal information for any purpose without the consent of person concerned, and shall respect individual privacy as much as p Prohibition of Discrimination Local Community SK Inc. shall respect the diversity of all employees, and ensure the non- occurrence of discrimination in recruitment, wages, promotions, and other HR processes for reasons such as an individual's sex, race, age, gender identity, academic background, disability, religion, political orientation, or social status, equal remuneration and shall foster a working environment based on mutual respect and consideration.
+SK Inc. shall identify its potential impacts on communities near its workplaces, listen to the feedback of local communities to prevent pr from occurring, and strive for continuous communication.
+SK Inc. sha respect the local community's right to safety and property rights, and endeavor to protect such rights.
+Working Hours Compliance Environment, Safety & Health SK Inc. shall comply with the working hours regulations of relevant regions in terms of regular, overtime, and holiday work, and shall not force its employees to work overtime.

-Local Community

-SK Inc. shall identify its potential impacts on communities near its workplaces, listen to the feedback of local communities to prevent problems from occurring, and strive for continuous communication.
-SK Inc. shall respect the local community's right to safety and property rights, and endeavor to protect such rights.

-Working Hours Compliance

-SK Inc. shall comply with the working hours regulations of relevant regions in terms of regular, overtime, and holiday work, and shall not force its employees to work overtime.
 Amendments in laws and regulations shall be managed on an ongoing basis to prevent the occurrence of illegal acts.

-Environment, Safety & Health

-SK Inc. shall strive to protect the environment and to prevent contamination in compliance with local and overseas laws, establish measurable goals to improve the environment, and periodically review whether such goals are appropriate.

-Responsible Supply Chain Management
+SK Inc. shall strive to protect the environment and to prevent contami in compliance with local and overseas laws, establish measurable go improve the environment, and periodically review whether such goal appropriate.
+Responsible Supply Chain Management SK Inc. identifies the status of human rights protection within its supply chain,